-- Cost increases for PPE continues. with manufacturers' increasing prices 10 to 25 percent annually. - Delays in manufacturing due to supply chain challenges, mandates Safety stock more PPE at Metro Fire to maintain the highest levels of service delivery.

-Safety Division will finalize the outfitting of the district cleaning and inspection center with two additional extractors to handle increased volume and installation of a large

-NFPA recommended temperatures.
+- Cost increases for PPE continues. with manufacturers' increasing prices 10 to 25 percent annually. - Delays in manufacturing due to supply chain challenges, mandates Safety stock more PPE at Metro Fire to maintain the highest levels of service delivery. - Safety Division will finalize the outfitting of the district cleaning and inspection center with two additional extractors to handle increased volume and installation of a large commercial hot water heater, ensuring garment washing meets NFPA recommended temperatures.